 Code syntax and highlighting

 Which comment engines are supported?
-Do they work with what other organizations use in your company or group?
+Do they work with the comment systems other organizations use in your company or group?

 How straightforward is it to add your logo or a header that’s common to multiple web sites?
 Can you learn how to maintain the theme’s customizations yourself or will you need to rely on a web developer for maintenance and any enhancements such as adding a version drop-down list?
 For example, the Jekyll theme “Minimal Mistakes” is “skinnable,” meaning you can configure various color variations for that theme.